robinloujun/object_recognition/README.md

 # robina_object_detection

-This is the workspace for the panda_object_detection.
+This is a workspace for object recognition on a table.
 It is based on the ```Object Recognition Kitchen (ORK)``` , which is a project started at Willow Garage for object recognition.

 ## Installation

 This software is tested under 64 Bit Ubuntu Linux 16.04.
-You need a RealSense or Kinect RGBD camera and follow the [Installation](https://github.com/robinloujun/robina_object_detection/blob/master/doc/Installation.md)
+You need a RealSense or Kinect RGBD camera and follow the [Installation](https://github.com/robinloujun/object_recognition/blob/master/doc/Installation.md#initialization-the-workspace-for-panda_object_detection)

 ## Calibration